mortii/anki-morphs/docs/src/user_guide/usage/frequency-file-generator.md

 或る    ある
 ```

-To prevent misinterpretation of the inflected morphs we also store the base.
+To prevent misinterpretation of the inflected morphs we also store the bases.

 ### Select Input